 To receive regular updates regarding Geography seminars, please subscribe to our distribution list.

 Postgraduate students are eligible to nominate up to four representative on staff-student Committees.
 Postgraduate representatives are eligible to attend and vote at staff meetings.

-Dr Daniel Kingston (Chair) and members of the Postgraduate Committee have overall responsibility for the welfare and progress of all postgraduate students, and should be consulted by both supervisor and student in the event of any problems.
-In the case of 400-level courses, Professor Michelle Thompson-Fawcett (Head of Department) should be consulted.
+Dr Sarah Mager and Dr Ralf Ohlemüller (Co-Chairs) and members of the Postgraduate Committee have overall responsibility for the welfare and progress of all postgraduate students, and should be consulted by both supervisor and student in the event of any problems.
+In the case of 400-level courses, Professor Etienne Nel (Head of School) should be consulted.

 When setting up new equipment you should consult with your supervisor, who is responsible for ensuring that equipment is available for your project.
-When minor changes or repairs are needed, you should report them directly to your supervisor or to the Departmental Administrator.
+When minor changes or repairs are needed, you should report them directly to your supervisor or to the School of Geography Administrator.